Advanced Garmin Fishfinder Techniques: Master Your Fishing Game

 MudThin, dark band

-Case Example: On Lake Guntersville, SideVü™ revealed submerged grass lines 12 ft from shore.
-The edges held bait clouds that attracted aggressive bass mid-morning.
+Case Example: On Lake Guntersville, we used SideVü™ to reveal submerged grass lines just 12 ft from shore, which were holding bait clouds that attracted active bass.

 ⬛ = Shadow